What is Fertility Preservation?

 One of the most common reasons for visiting RDI is because couples are undergoing fertility evaluation.
 Obviously, the male’s semen analysis or other semen testing results are a very important component of the fertility evaluation as a whole.
 Since results are sent to the referring physician and that physician may be the partner’s OB/ GYN or the male’s urologist, having both names on the report enables the referring physician’s office to match results with the appropriate patient’s chart.
 The partner’s name is not an absolute requirement, but simply a convenience for those interpreting or reviewing the results at a later date.

 Sperm banks and egg donor agencies are well established and well versed in the use of both anonymous and directed donors.
 Use of egg and/ or sperm donors is commonplace in the industry today.
-If you are considering a donor in your quest to establish a pregnancy, we recommend the following local establishments:
+If you are considering using donor sperm in your quest to establish a pregnancy, we recommend the following local establishment:

 Sperm donors (both anonymous and directed): www.cryobio.com